-Within seven (7) days from the date of the evaluation meeting with the Superintendent the principal may file a written rebuttal of any portion of the Evaluation Form.
-The written rebuttal shall state the specific content of the Evaluation Form with which the principal disagrees, a statement of the reason(s) for disagreement, and the amendment to the Evaluation Form requested.
+Within seven (7) days from the date of the evaluation meeting with the Superintendent the principal may file a written rebuttal/appeal of any portion of the evaluation.
+The written rebuttal/appeal shall state the specific content of the evaluation with which the principal disagrees, a statement of the reason(s) for disagreement, and the amendment to the evaluation requested.

-If a written rebuttal is received by the Superintendent within seven (7) days, the Superintendent shall provide the principal with a written response within ten (10) working days either amending the Evaluation Form as requested by the principal or stating the reason(s) why the Superintendent will not be amending the Evaluation Form as requested.
+If a written rebuttal/appeal is received by the Superintendent within seven (7) days, the Superintendent shall provide the principal with a written response within ten (10) working days either amending the evaluation as requested by the principal or stating the reason(s) why the Superintendent will not be amending the evaluation as requested.

-If the Superintendent chooses to amend the Evaluation Form as requested by the principal then the amended copy of the Evaluation Form will be provided to, and signed by, the principal and retained in the principal's personnel file.
-If the Superintendent chooses not to amend the Evaluation Form as requested by the principal then the Evaluation Form along with the written rebuttal, and the Superintendent's response, if any, will be retained in the principal's personnel file.
+If the Superintendent chooses to amend the evaluation as requested by the principal then the amended copy of the evaluation will be provided to, and signed by, the principal and retained in the principal's personnel file.

+If the Superintendent chooses not to amend the evaluation as requested by the principal then the evaluation along with the written rebuttal/appeal, and the Superintendent's response, if any, will be retained in the principal's personnel file.